 Emotional investors always bear the backlash of the market.
 Emotional spenders aren’t any different.
 They keep getting themselves looped in a vicious cycle of debt and losses.

 How else do we say this?
 Money is simply a tool.
 You do not want to attach excess emotions to the way it is gotten and the way it is spent.
 Here’s why.
 Attaching emotions to money can generate stress.
 When we become overly emotionally attached to money, we give it the power to dictate our moods, our daily disposition, and sometimes, even our desire to keep doing life.

 While this may be a hard saying, it is in no sense less true.
 If you get to the point where money has become the basis of your self-esteem and where it’s responsible for your emotions, for example, what would you do when it’s gone?
 It’s a very unsafe place to be.

 Amassing wealth is first mental before it is material.
 You want to start your journey by building your mind and forming a “wealthy” mindset.
-Of course, in the process of forming new ones, the old will have to go down.
+Of course, in forming new ones, the old will have to go down.
 When you have developed your mind to a credible level, the rest begins to fall into place.
 See you at the top!